tree of life, bold lines

 Our examination of the sephiroth as they appear in Adam Kadmon will be closer than in their appearances in the Crown Diamond diagram, in which the unity of the spheres is a vital factor, and in which the intricacies of correlation make exposition difficult in these early days of its study on Earth.
 In Adam Kadmon the foundational facets, or distinctions, of each sphere (1 Cor.
 12) are of paramount concern.
 In the Crown Diamond the collective uniformity as fabric of the Breath is emphasized, by which perspective the many facets combine to display the perfect brilliance of the Foundation Stone (Eph.
 4).

 If these claims seem a little grandiose, they are nevertheless not far from the every-day reality of the Creation parable of the flesh.
-Experience teaches us that, though distinct from the eye, the hand can function in one accord with the power of the elohim of sight, as sight in the power of the Elohim of touch: the ability to reach out and examine is common to the Intelligence that controls and utilizes the faculties.
+Experience teaches us that, though distinct from the eye, the hand can function in one accord with the power of the Elohim of sight, as sight in the power of the Elohim of touch: the ability to reach out and examine is common to the Intelligence that controls and utilizes the faculties.
 The outward differences of the bodily members are among our greatest blessings; for although it is by the distinct delineation of each member that the fullness of Elohim is perceived, it is by the coordinated functioning of all members that the ineffable unity of Elohim is understood.

 The sephiroth of Adam Kadmon have been given many labels by many students of the scriptures over many centuries, and we affirm the fruit of sincere efforts to understand their meanings.
 We therefore accept kabbalah-- the "received" tradition-- on the whole, though not always the letter of traditional writings.
 As for myself, I have particular reservations against those branches of kabbalah that concern themselves with magical applications.
 Such approaches, if validated by results, nevertheless exalt themselves above the will of hwhy, who can perform wonders without our aid or surrogacy (John 5:30) and has made it quite clear that it is not for us to direct our steps--that is, to concoct agendas for our time on Earth, but to receive the blessings that comes by waiting upon HaShem to lead us in the way we should go.